Azure/aks-engine/docs/topics/azure-stack.md

     --azure-env AzureStackCloud
 ```

-## Cluster Definition (aka API Model)
+## Cluster definition (also known as the API model)

 This section details how to tailor your cluster definitions in order to make them compatible with Azure Stack.
-You can start off from this [template](../../examples/azure-stack/kubernetes-azurestack-azure-ad.json) if your identity provider is AAD or from this other [template](../../examples/azure-stack/kubernetes-azurestack-adfs.json) if you are using ADFS instead.
+You can start off from this [template](../../examples/azure-stack/kubernetes-azurestack-azure-ad.json) if your identity provider is Azure AD or from this other [template](../../examples/azure-stack/kubernetes-azurestack-adfs.json) if you are using AD FS instead.

 Unless otherwise specified down below, standard [cluster definition](../../docs/topics/clusterdefinitions.md) properties should also work with Azure Stack.
 Please create an [issue](https://github.com/Azure/aks-engine/issues/new) if you find that we missed a property that should be called out.